Afghanistan

 Mental Health and Psychosocial Support (MHPSS)

-International Medical Corps provides MHPSS services to help people and communities rebuild social structures after an emergency or critical event.
-We train MHPSS counsellors to identify mental health needs and provide services through our mobile teams, health sub-centers and hospitals.
-Training includes mental health case management, psychological first aid (PFA), interpersonal therapy and problem management.
+We provide MHPSS services to help people and communities rebuild social structures after an emergency or critical event.
+We train MHPSS counsellors to detect mental health needs and provide services through our mobile teams, health sub-centres and hospitals.
+Training includes mental health case management, psychological first aid, interpersonal therapy and problem management.
 Counsellors offer both group and individual counselling to those exposed to distressing life experiences—such as armed conflict, natural disasters and displacement—and refer people with severe mental health conditions to appropriate health facilities.
-We also train medical doctors in the World Health Organization’s Mental Health Gap Action Programme (mhGAP) to expand care for mental, neurological and substance-use disorders in non-specialised settings.
+We also train medical doctors in the World Health Organization’s Mental Health Gap Action Programme to expand care for mental, neurological and substance-use disorders in non-specialised settings.

-Water, Sanitation and Hygiene (WASH) Programmes
+Water, Sanitation and Hygiene (WASH) Programmes, and Non-Food Items (NFIs)

-Protection Programmes
+Protection Services

 Our Impact